Metformin and Nightly Fasting in Women With Early Breast Cancer

 • Concomitant use of topiramate or other carbonic anhydrase inhibitors (e.g., zonisamide, acetazolamide or dichlorphenamide)

-• Pregnant women are excluded from this study because even though published data from post-marketing studies have not reported a clear association between metformin hydrochloride extended release and major birth defects, miscarriage, or adverse maternal or fetal outcomes when metformin hydrochloride extended release was used during pregnancy, these studies cannot definitely establish the absence of any metformin hydrochloride extended release associated risk because of methodological limitations, including small sample size and inconsistent comparator groups.
+• Pregnant or lactating women.
+Pregnant women are excluded from this study because even though published data from post-marketing studies have not reported a clear association between metformin hydrochloride extended release and major birth defects, miscarriage, or adverse maternal or fetal outcomes when metformin hydrochloride extended release was used during pregnancy, these studies cannot definitely establish the absence of any metformin hydrochloride extended release associated risk because of methodological limitations, including small sample size and inconsistent comparator groups.
 Because there is an unknown but potential risk for adverse events (AEs) in nursing infants secondary to treatment of the mother with metformin hydrochloride extended release, breastfeeding should be discontinued if the mother is treated with metformin hydrochloride extended release.
 Moreover, prolonged fasting is not recommended in pregnant woman

 • Women who practice any type of intermittent fasting program